OmriGalShen/spl_project_1/README.md

 ## spl_project_1 - best project ever made
-This project was made to graduate from Ben Gorion and actually work in on real programming projects :)
+This project was made to graduate from Ben Gurion and actually work in on real programming projects :)
 You can check the assignment details [here](https://www.cs.bgu.ac.il/~spl211/Assignments/Assignment_1)

 ### Read when first installing the project: